-There’s a scene in Eat Pray Love that continually lingers for me; and its quite a powerful moment..
+There's a scene in Eat Pray Love that continually lingers (well, more than one) for me; but this one is equally subtle as powerful..

-And in that scene, something deeper is revealed: how often women are taught; subtly, repeatedly and unconsciously that their worth must be proven, earned and recognised through another.
+And in that scene, Roberts calls out the absurdity so beautifully: how often women are taught repeatedly and unconsciously that their worth must be proven, earned and first recognised through another in order for it to be real..

 The Quiet Conditioning We Absorb

-Without realising it, we begin withholding from ourselves; not because we want to but because it feels safer than fully allowing ourselves.
+Without realising it, we begin withholding from ourselves; and giving much of ourselves away for belonging not necessarily because we want to but because it feels safer than fully allowing ourselves the right to choose.

 Self-Worth Was Never Meant to Be Performed